 How OneClickCover Simplified Their Home Insurance Customer Journey

 Risto Rossar, Insly's Founder and CEO, interviewed one of our good partners, Hutton Swinglehurst, the Founder and CEO of OneClickCover.
-At the end of the chat, Insly’s Head of Sales, Märtin Kosk, opens up the background of our cooperation.
-Just a note before you jump in - for a better understanding, we labeled the conversation with their initials.
+At the end of the chat, Insly's Head of Sales, Märtin Kosk, opens up the background of our cooperation.
+Just a note before you jump in - for a better understanding, we labelled the conversation with their initials.

 RR: OneClickCover is a very innovative MGA.
 As their name says, they have simplified home insurance customer journey to the extreme.
 Let's give the word to Hutton Swinglehurst to fill us in on what they do, and on his background.